-1. A Brief History of FHA Mortgage Insurance
+A brief history of FHA Mortgage Insurance

 The Great Depression created a crisis in mortgage finance.
-During the 1920s, because of state and federal legislation, most mortgages originated by banks were interest-only, with terms between five and ten years.3 Banks considered mortgages to be highly illiquid, and therefore, they did not want to commit funds for long terms.4 When the loans matured, borrowers would have to either roll over the mortgages or sell their houses.
-Most states restricted banks and insurance companies from lending more than 50 percent of the appraised value of the house.5 This restriction made housing very difficult to purchase.
-Households either had to save the considerable down-payment amount or take out a second-lien, and possibly even a third-lien, mortgage at high interest rates and initial fees.6 Second-lien mortgages tended to have terms of one to three years and required amortization.7
+During the 1920s due to state and federal legislation most mortgages originated by banks were interest only with terms between five and ten years.3 Mortgages were considered highly illiquid by banks and therefore they did not want to commit funds for long terms.4 At maturity, borrowers would have to either roll over the mortgage or sell their house.
+Most states restricted banks and insurance companies from lending more than 50 percent of the appraised value of the house.5 This made housing very difficult to purchase.
+Households either had to save the considerable downpayment amount, or take out a 2nd - and possibly even a 3rd-lien mortgage at high interest rates and initial fees.6 Second-lien mortgages tended to have terms of one to three years and required amortization.7

-This system of mortgage finance was inherently unstable because of the rollover risk facing borrowers.
-Even for borrowers who managed to acquire the high down payment, additional equity would be required in order to refinance the mortgage if house prices fell.
-Borrowers who used a second mortgage to help finance the purchase might find access to this financing to be difficult in periods of economic stress.8 At the time of the refinancing, borrowers would also be subject to the risk of monthly payment shocks if mortgage rates had increased.
+This system of mortgage finance was inherently instable due to the rollover risk facing borrowers.
+Even for borrowers who managed the high downpayment, if house prices fell then additional equity would be required in order to refinance the mortgage.
+For borrowers who used a second mortgage to help finance the purchase, access to this financing might be difficult in periods of economic stress.8 At the time of the refinancing, borrowers would also be subject to the risk of monthly payment shocks if mortgage rates had increased.
 Borrowers who had positive equity but who could not roll over their mortgage faced the risk that they would not be able to sell the house in time to avoid default.
-Potential buyers might themselves find it difficult to attain a mortgage in order to complete the purchase.
+Potential buyers might themselves find it difficult to attain mortgage credit in order to complete the purchase.